johnbeve/PHI-696/Project-2/README.md

 A mode I of K = (T#1, A#1) as follow,

+ΔI = {a, b, c, f, m, w},

+Individual names assignments:
-ΔI = {Aquatic animal, Whales, Mammal, Cats, Seagull, Fish}, Aquatic animals = a,
+Aquatic animals = a,
 Seagull = b,
 Cats = c,